jamesrwilliams/jamesrwilliams/README.md

 ### Hi there 👋

-I'm a full-stack web developer based in Toronto, currently working with the wonderful team at [Points](https://points.com), who enjoys building delightfully fast, easy to use, and engaging digital projects.
+I'm a development engineer based in Canada.
+Currently working with the wonderful team at [Points](https://points.com), who enjoys building delightfully fast, easy to use, and engaging digital projects.

 > https://jamesrwilliams.ca